How can the sales manager increase sales?

 - Mentor the members of the sales team

-Everyone on a sales manager’s team must know what the sales process is.
+Everyone on the manager’s team must know what the sales process is.
 Whether there are five steps, seven steps, or nine, everyone on the team must know these steps.

 They must use the same terminology to label them and have the same goal or outcome in mind for those steps.
 To use a sports metaphor, the sales manager must ensure that everyone on the team is using the same playbook.